 I will say this from the outset, though.
-And that is, all things considered, if you are concerned about off-road capability, then that in itself answers your question on which one you would better suite your needs.
+And that is all things considered, if you are concerned about off-road capability, then that in itself answers your question on which one would better suit your needs.

 If you think a 4×2 Tacoma can keep up with a 4×4 Tacoma, you should continue reading.

 - Steep inclines and Declines

 In general, sand driving involves two basic rules.

 So irrespective of which vehicle you drive or what drivetrain configuration you have, these rules would still apply.
 Here I would go out on a limb and say the 4×2 Tacoma could probably get quite far on sand if driven correctly and with the right tire pressure.

 The 4×2 Tacoma curb weight is about 300 lbs lighter than the 4×4 due to having fewer drivetrain components.
 They still have the same power, which means the 4×2 would have a better power-to-weight ratio.
 That is a huge benefit when driving in thick sand.
 The lighter you are, the easier the vehicle will glide over the loose surface.

 So with enough momentum on your side and a rear locker, the 4×2 Tacoma could do a bit of sand or beach driving.
 Nothing extreme though.

 With that being said, the 4×4 Tacoma would be able to climb over steeper sand dunes and drive in thicker, looser sand with ease compared to the 4×2.
 Again, this is simply because it has all 4 wheels propelling the vehicle forward.